gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I swiped the leaderboard onto my wall.
 Oops:
 the Belgian shouldn't have canceled the land transfer when saw An.ton start to climb.
+On the upside,
+a hundred and sixty-one million people would never have to worry about rent or food again.
+I would have spread the wealth more widely, but it's harder than you'd think to find accounts that are open for anonymous deposit.

+My app was bright red with WTF pings from my fellow lightning rods.
+The media was having a collective skew now that I had shredded their carefully hoarded anonymity.
+Beside their frantic abuse,
+my app showed that the top 100 were collectively eight percent poorer than they had been at the start of the day.

+I smiled.
 "Still there?"
-I asked.

-He was silent for a moment before answering.
+An.ton was silent for a moment before answering.
 "Why?"

 "Because fuck you," I said.
 "I had a look at that Stonehenge project of yours.
 Those bots were supposed to remediate deep-sea mining damage.
-You could have burned just as much money doing that, but you just couldn't do it, could you?
+You could have burned just as much money doing that, but you couldn't do it, could you?
-You just couldn't bear the thought of being *helpful*."
+You just couldn't bear the thought of being *helpful*.
+None of you could."

 "You petulant little shit."
 His voice trembled.
-"What do you think this proves?
-Huh?
-What the fuck do you think you're proving here?"

-I swiped him the keyword graph that had been sitting in the corner of my screen and added a highlight.
-His name hadn't broken the top thousand on social even when he was in the number one spot on the leaderboard.

-When he spoke, his voice was neutral.
 "My legal team is going to strip you for parts!"
-It wasn't a threat.
-It was just a statement that two plus two was four.

 I had nothing to say to that,
 so I killed the call,